phaserjs/phaser/README.md

 * The P2 World wouldn't clear down fully on a State change, now properly clears out contacts, resets the bitmask, etc.
 * Button.onInputUpHandler wouldn't set an upFrame for a frame ID of zero, made the check more strict.
 * Fixed the Loader.preloadSprite crop effect on WebGL.
+* Fixed Grunt script that stopped the P2 constraint classes from building properly.

 Updated: